Agentic Substrate Readiness

 Related reading

-The framework behind the forensic diagnostic — what each pillar investigates, including the conventional and agentic axes inside Tech Stack, Web/SEO/GEO, and Conversion.
+The systems your marketing runs on — what each pillar covers, including the conventional and agentic axes inside Tech Stack, Discoverability, Conversion, and Trust & Security.

 The Modern Marketing Stack

 The four-layer view of marketing infrastructure.
-The agentic layer this page describes is what arrives between Layer 3 (automation) and Layer 4 (infrastructure management).
+The agentic layer this page describes is the emerging fifth layer — it sits above Layer 4 (infrastructure management) and depends on it.

 The MIDAS Score